Chad Griffin: Other LGBT-related activism

 In May 2012, Griffin asked a question which, in part, led Vice President Joe Biden to publicly share his support for same-sex marriage.
 In a May 2012 Meet the Press appearance, Biden recounted that, at a private dinner with LGBT campaign donors, he had been asked "How do you feel about us?"
-The dinner was being held at the home of a gay couple and their two children, and Biden told the parents: "I wish every American could see the look of love that those kids had in their eyes for you guys.
-And they wouldn't have any doubt about what this is about."
+The dinner was being held at the home of a gay couple and their two children, and Biden told the parents: "I wish everybody could see this.
+All you got to do is look in the eyes of those kids.
+And no one can wonder... whether or not they are cared for and nurtured and loved and reinforced.
+And folks, what's happening is, everybody is beginning to see it."
 Barack Obama announced his own support a few days later, becoming the first sitting United States president to do so.

 Griffin was one of several executive producers of the 2009 documentary Outrage, which investigated allegations of homosexuality among a series of political figures who had worked against LGBT rights.
 Griffin was selected to help raise funds for its production.